esarks/SkylerThomas2/KDP/COMPLETE-MANUSCRIPT.md

 This chapter is about the moment you stop defending and start seeing.
 When the explanations fall away and you're left with the raw truth: this place was never meant to sustain life.
 And you can't keep pretending it does.

-The writing that follows came from my moment of seeing.
+The song in this chapter came from my moment of seeing.
 Not in a flash of revelation, but in a slow, painful recognition that I'd built a life in a place that was killing me.
 And the first step toward freedom wasn't a grand gesture—it was simply admitting the truth: This is my swamp.
 And I'm drowning in it.

 ---
 ## Key Themes